alank976/markdown-resume/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
-I am a technology enthusiast from hybrid background of financial engineering and computer science.
+I am a technology enthusiast, come from a diverse background, with basic quantitative knowledge and hands-on application development experiences.
-Also a big fan of active and well-etablished OSS like Spring, Kotlin, Julia, you name it!
+Also a big fan of active and well-established OSS like Spring Boot, Kotlin, Julia, RxJava/Spring Reactor, you name it!
+Care about best practices, software craftmanship, and progressive improvement about myself, team, processes

 # Work Experence
 ## Morgan Stanley